PlaidCloud/website/content/en/docs/tasks/administer-cluster/declare-network-policy.md

 ## Create an `nginx` deployment and expose it via a service

-To see how Kubernetes network policy works, start off by creating an `nginx` Deployment.
+To see how PlaidCloud network policy works, start off by creating an `nginx` Deployment.

 ```console
 kubectl create deployment nginx --image=nginx